calliegao/HippoMetric-case-by-case-/docs/quickstart.md

 - Quality control of geometric measurements
 - Regrouping of vertex-wise features into biologically meaningful composite indices

-With its modular design, HippoMetric enables flexible processing for both longitudinal and cross-sectional studies, and supports high-throughput batch analysis.
+With its modular design, HippMetric enables flexible processing for both longitudinal and cross-sectional studies, and supports high-throughput batch analysis.

 Final outputs are structured in CSV format, ready for statistical analysis in tools such as R, Python, or MATLAB.
 Researchers can choose between **fine-grained vertex-wise features** or **regrouped region-level indices** depending on their analytical needs.

-HippoMetric is especially suited for detecting subtle morphological changes in hippocampus-related neurological and psychiatric disorders.
+HippMetric is especially suited for detecting subtle morphological changes in hippocampus-related neurological and psychiatric disorders.